Cannibal Corpse: Eaten Back to Life and Butchered at Birth (1990–1991)

 The band's original logo, which was created by original vocalist Chris Barnes.
 The logo was changed after Barnes' departure in 1995 to avoid litigation regarding royalties.

 The band's debut album, Eaten Back to Life, was released in August 1990.
 The band played several local area shows to support the album.
 Inspired by and seeking the new commercial and recording opportunities of the then-emerging Florida death metal scene, the band relocated to Tampa.
 The band released its second album Butchered at Birth on July 1, 1991.
-Webster recalled: "We went over to Europe in '91 for Butchered at Birth and saw this great reaction from all these people on the other side of the ocean.
-We were like, 'Wow, all these people know who we are!'
-We were getting two or three hundred people a night at these shows, which was really great for a band with only two albums out.
-It was a great surprise."
+Webster recalled being surprised by the crowd turnout and reaction while touring Europe in 1991 for Butchered at Birth.
 The band members quit their day jobs and dropped out of college during this time.

 Friction arose between the band members while touring in support of Butchered at Birth.
 According to Webster, Barnes was managing a tour by himself for the first time, and there were uncertainties regarding how the tour's finances were being handled.
-The band privately dissolved and split into two separate camps during this time, and Owen claims to have been "in the middle" of the situation.
+The band privately dissolved and split into two separate camps during this time, and Owen claims to have been in the middle of the situation.
 Mazurkiewicz and Webster moved into an apartment just four doors down from the band's practice space, and composed the music to "Hammer Smashed Face" as a means to vent their frustrations with Barnes.

 Cannibal Corpse soon reformed and toured Europe with Atheist and Gorguts in early 1992.
 That same year, the band toured with Obituary, Malevolent Creation and Agnostic Front on the Complete Control Tour.
 Cannibal Corpse and Malevolent Creation shared a tour bus during this tour, and the latter of which future Cannibal Corpse guitarist Rob Barrett was playing with.
 Barrett said: "We were like one big family, and I am pretty sure that is why I got the call to join with them the next year."